aegrey/AngularJS-Chat/README.md

    - `gulp build` - compiles a build for prod

-#### Commit 1
+#### Latest Commit - App Status
-Basic structure of app.
-Runs but no design/functionality applied yet.
+Structure of app with vars defined and temp data for UI build out.